Rhosinjay-cyb/Azure_works/README.md

 ![image]
 The VMs in both subnets are updated with a primary and secondary DNS address to allow the VMs send DNS request to the external DNS server.
 ## Results (Screenshots)
+The image shows the process to accessing the VM in the HR-subnet via RDP.
+Recall that this connection was possible with the DNAT rule and the connection to the VM is through the firewall
 ## Findings

 ## Recommendations